-CR designates courses that can be used for Credit Recovery Courses that are not Credit Recovery must be facilitated by a course-specific certified teacher.
+CR designates courses that can be used for Credit Recovery.

+Courses that are not Credit Recovery must be facilitated by a course-specific certified teacher.

-17.3110006 Health CR Explores the mental, physical and social aspects of life and how each contributes to total health and well- being.
+17.3110006 Health CR Explores the mental, physical and social aspects of life and how each contributes to total health and well-being.
 Emphasizes safety, nutrition, mental health, substance abuse prevention, disease prevention, environmental health, family life education, health careers, consumer health, and community health.
 36.3510006 Personal Fitness CR Introduces instruction in methods to attain a healthy level of physical fitness; implements a lifetime fitness program based on a personal fitness assessment and stresses strength, muscular endurance, flexibility, body composition, and cardiovascular endurance; includes instruction in fitness principles, nutrition, fad diets, weight control, stress management, adherence strategies, and consumer information; and promotes self-awareness and responsibility for fitness.
 50.3211016 50.3211026 Visual Arts/ Comprehensive I CR Introduces art history, art criticism, aesthetic judgment, and studio production.
 Emphasizes the ability to understand and use elements and principles of design through a variety of media, processes, and visual resources.
 Explores master artworks for historical and cultural significance.
 45.3150006 Psychology CR (one semester) Investigates the principles of psychology, developmental psychology, heredity and environmental aspects of psychology, learning theory, personality, intelligence, social disorders and research methods used in the study of psychology.
 Integrates and reinforces social studies skills.
 45.3310006 Sociology CR (one semester) Investigates principles of sociology, the individual in groups, social institutions, social control and the use of research methods to examine social problems.
 Integrates and reinforces social studies skills.
 45.3670000 Personal Financial Literacy CR (one semester) Conforms to College Board topics for the Advanced Placement Microeconomics Examination.
-Covers basic economic concepts, the nature and functions o product markets, factor markets and efficiency, equity and the role of government.
+Covers basic economic concepts, the nature and functions of product markets, factor markets and efficiency, equity, and the role of government.

-If you need a course that is not listed, please submit a course request for consideration.
+If a course is not listed, please submit a course request for consideration.

 If you see more than 1 course number, it's because of the eighth and/or ninth digits.

 Digit 8 Digit 9

 Semester or Year Long Special Course

-1-1 st semester for 0.5 credit 3- Honors
+1-1st semester for 0.5 credit 3- Honors

 2-2 nd semester for 0.5 credit 4-AP Class

 8-year long for 1 credit 5-IB Class

-6-Virtual or grade level
+6-Virtual credit recovery or grade level

+8-Georgia Virtual School (or grade level)

+9-Virtual (new work) or grade level

 All Edgenuity courses will have a 3 as the digit following the decimal.
-Many will end with a 6 (virtual) but not all.
-Edgenuity courses do not always follow our pattern in Infinite Campus.
+Many will end with a 6 (credit recovery) or 9 (new work).